evanbiederstedt/array-mid/README.md

 ## Background

-To be honest, I just wanted to experiment with uploading something (somewhat potentially useful) to npm.
+To be honest, I just wanted to experiment with uploading something (potentially useful) to npm.